It’s the big game. You’re running full speed toward the goal line. You have it in sight. You're focused. You're fast. This is it.

-So, why are we talking about TBI on a blog about drugs?
-Because a recent study reports that people who suffered a TBI before the age of 5 or between ages 16 and 25 were at an increased risk for dependence on alcohol and drugs.
+A recent study found that people who suffered a TBI before the age of 5, or between ages 16 and 25, have an increased risk for dependence on alcohol and drugs.

-The verdict is still out on that.
+The verdict is still out on why this increased risk exists.
 What we do know is that our brains continue to grow and develop into our late teens and early 20s.
-This is a time when our brains are, frankly, more vulnerable physically—not to just having a TBI in the first place, but to the consequences of TBI, including an increased risk for drug problems.
+This is a time when our brains are more vulnerable physically—not to just having a TBI in the first place, but to the consequences of TBI, including an increased risk for drug problems.

 What Can Happen When You Use Drugs After a TBI?

-Beyond just increasing the use of drugs, a TBI can also make alcohol and drug use more harmful.
+Beyond just increasing the risk of using drugs, a TBI can also make using alcohol and drugs more harmful.
+For example:

 - After a TBI, teens may feel the effects of alcohol and drugs more quickly than before the injury.
-Some teens may find just a small amount of alcohol or drugs impairs judgment and balance.
+Some teens may find just a small amount of alcohol or drugs messes up their judgment and balance.

 - People with TBI may have difficulty thinking, balancing, remembering, and concentrating.
 Using marijuana, alcohol, and other drugs can make these problems worse.

 - Some teens may need to take prescription medications for their injury.
-When a person mixes prescription medications with drugs or alcohol, a bad reaction can occur, which sometimes can be deadly.
+When a person mixes prescription medications with drugs or alcohol, it can lead to a bad reaction, which sometimes can be deadly.

 Want to learn more about head injuries and how to prevent them?
 Check out Heads Up: Concussion for some great tips and information.